samirsahoo007/bigdata/hadoop/README.md

 Google Dataproc charges are time-based.

 Parquet has helped its users reduce storage requirements by at least one-third on large datasets, in addition, it greatly improved scan and deserialization time, hence the overall costs.

+Parquet files are immutable.
+CSV files are mutable i.e. adding a row to a CSV file is easy.
+You can't easily add a row to a Parquet file.

 ```$ spark-shell
 Scala> val sqlContext = new org.apache.spark.sql.SQLContext(sc)